 Adjust the timing of your first reminder based on your customers' established buying cycles.
 For example, if you're selling a supplement that comes with a 30 day supply, you'll most likely want to send a reminder email about 25 days after customers enter the flow.

 You can experiment with additional reminder emails, but remember not to badger your customers.
-A good rule of thumb is to send two reminder emails, and then one follow-up after the projected buying cycle has passed, which includes an extra incentive like a discount or a coupon.
-Below is an example:
+A good rule of thumb is to send two reminder emails, and then one follow-up after the projected buying cycle has passed that includes an extra incentive like a discount or a coupon.

-Depending on your goals, you'll want to tailor your content to include product information relevant to the customer's purchase.
+You'll want to tailor your content to include product information relevant to the customer's purchase based on your goals.
 For example, if you're selling a product with a 30 day supply, then you'll want to send content that reminds the customer to purchase this same product again.

 You might also want to include suggestions for similar products using a product block.
 For example, if you're selling coffee beans, a replenishment flow might suggest purchasing a new flavor or a mug.

-Learn more about best practices for encouraging repeat business.
+Learn more about other best practices for encouraging repeat business.